Fast Ethernet: 100BASE-FX

 100BASE-FX is still used for existing installation of multimode fiber where more speed is not required, like industrial automation plants.

 100BASE-LFX

 100BASE-LFX is a non-standard term to refer to Fast Ethernet transmission.
 It is very similar to 100BASE-FX but achieves longer distances up to 4–5 km over a pair of multi-mode fibers through the use of Fabry–Pérot laser transmitter running on 1310 nm wavelength.
-The signal attenuation per km at 1300 nm is about half the loss of 850nm.
+The signal attenuation per km at 1300 nm is about half the loss of 850 nm.

 100BASE-SX

 100BASE-SX is a version of Fast Ethernet over optical fiber standardized in TIA/EIA-785-1-2002.
 It is a lower-cost, shorter-distance alternative to 100BASE-FX.
-Because of the shorter wavelength used (850 nm) and the shorter distance supported, 100BASE-SX uses less expensive optical components (LEDs instead of lasers).
+Because of the shorter wavelength used (850 nm) and the shorter distance supported (up to 300 m), 100BASE-SX may use less expensive optical components.